Can I Use HSA or FSA Funds for Recovery Equipment?

 Ready to Use Your HSA or FSA Before It Expires?

-Our recovery specialists can walk you through which products across all nine categories have the strongest HSA/FSA basis for your specific situation—before you commit to a purchase.
+Our recovery specialists can walk you through which products have the strongest HSA/FSA basis for your situation—before you commit to a purchase.

-Disclaimer: This article is for educational purposes only and does not constitute tax, legal, or medical advice.
-HSA and FSA eligibility depends on your specific plan documents, your plan administrator’s policies, your medical diagnosis, and your physician’s recommendation.
+Disclaimer: This article is educational only and is not tax, legal, or medical advice.
+HSA and FSA eligibility depends on your plan documents, your administrator’s policies, your diagnosis, and your physician’s recommendation.
 Consult your plan administrator, a qualified tax professional, and your healthcare provider before purchasing recovery equipment with HSA or FSA funds.
-Recovery Room Direct does not guarantee that any specific product will be approved for HSA or FSA reimbursement.
+Recovery Room Direct does not guarantee that any product will be approved for reimbursement.